chrRtg/eve-skylizer/README.md

 #### EVE Online SSO access

-First go to [EVE Online developers portal](https://developers.eveonline.com/applications) to obtain some crendentials.
+First go to [EVE Online developers portal](https://developers.eveonline.com/applications) to obtain some credentials.
 What you need to have available is:
 > your webserver URL.
 Please add `/auth/index` to your URl in order to generate the *redirect URL*
 > as scope please add `publicData` and `esi-location.read_location.v1`